bangadang/stackIT/FS25/Dataengineering.md

 - it helps in case of errors and failures
 - replication is mostly used together with sharding
 - **master-slave** architecture (leader follower)
+	- all the nodes contain identical data
-	- requests are only sent to the master
+	- requests are only sent to the primary (master) as it bearss all the management responsibility
 		- there is a standby master in case the primary fails
+		- the rest of nodes are secondary (slaves)
+	-
 - **peer-2-peer**
-	- request
+	- requests are sent to all nodes
 ## consistent hashing

 # NoSQL